trinodb/trino-python-client/README.md

 ### Kerberos authentication

+Make sure that the Kerberos support is installed using `pip install trino[kerberos]`.
 The `KerberosAuthentication` class can be used to connect to a Trino cluster configured with the [`Kerberos` authentication type](https://trino.io/docs/current/security/kerberos.html):